Geoffrey Cuming: Legacy

 The fellow position of Geoffrey Cuming Fellow in Liturgy was established at the University of Durham.
-The Identity of Anglican Worship, a collection of 17 essays edited by Stevenson and Spinks, was compiled in his honour.
+The Identity of Anglican Worship, a 1991 memorial volume of 17 essays edited by Stevenson and Spinks and published by Mowbray, was compiled in his honour.
 Stevenson and Spinks had met at a 1978 event organized by Cuming and Gray.
 Cuming pressed Stevenson to author Nuptial Blessing on marriage rites, a book that was described by Spinks on Stevenson's death in 2011 as "the only serious monograph on this liturgical topic".

 Gray wrote a reflection on Cuming for the 1996 They Shaped Our Worship, published by SPCK and the Alcuin Club to memorialize Anglican liturgists.
 Gray credited Cuming with "restoring the international reputation of Anglican liturgical scholarship" during the last 20 years of his life.
 Gray emphasized Cuming's influence on supporting young liturgical scholars, noting Cuming's role in establishing the Society for Liturgical Study and his election as the organization's first president.